romilly/freemap/plan/journal.md

 Code that manipulates a map or its branches should make corresponding changes to the XML.
 Writing a Map then reduces to serialising the internal XML.

+I'll
+1. create a node from an element, or create a default element if none is provided
-I'll hold all the attributes of a node in a dictionary (as at present) and also create properties for the commonly accessed attributes.
+2. hold all the attributes of the node in the element's attribute dictionary and also
+3. create node properties for the commonly accessed attributes, which will update the MODIFIED entry in the dictionary.

-Some of those (MARKDOWN_TEXT, DESCRIPTION, NOTE) will need to create, modify or access child elements.
+Some properties (markdown_text, description, note) will need to create, modify or access child elements.